 - recommended welding battery: (you can use car or lipo battery)

 - recommended welding material: 0.1mm to 0.25mm nickel strip (most commonly used is 0.15mm)

 - Welding cable: 10…16mm², each about max.
 50cm long

 - Connect the welding cables and the spot welder according to the connection sketch. ( Important: Connect the U-shaped aluminum part to the car battery or lipo minus pole, NOT the straight aluminum part )

-- (optional) Connect your foot switch to the spot welder (use the black and white wire or red and blue on older foot switches)
+- (optional) Connect your foot switch to the spot welder (use the white and red wire or white and black on older foot switches)

 - (optional) Connect the Fuse/Fuse Case between positive welding cable and battery plus pole

 - Set the welding time with the rotary encoder (Display shows weld pulse duration in ms)